How to use RevoScaleR with Hadoop

 $ myHadoopCluster <- RxHadoopMR()

-The default settings include a specification of /var/RevoShare/$USER as the shareDir and /user/RevoShare/$USER as the hdfsShareDir—that is, the default locations for writing various files on the cluster’s local file system and HDFS file system, respectively.
+The default settings include a specification of /var/RevoShare/$USER as the shareDir and /user/RevoShare/$USER as the hdfsShareDir.
+These are the default locations for writing various files on the cluster’s local file system and HDFS file system, respectively.
 These directories must be writable for your cluster jobs to succeed.
 You must either create these directories or specify suitable writable directories for these parameters.
 If you are working on a node of the cluster, the default specifications for the shared directories are:

 myShareDir = paste( "/var/RevoShare", Sys.info()[["user"]], sep="/" ) myHdfsShareDir = paste( "/user/RevoShare", Sys.info()[["user"]], sep="/" )